Institute of Materials Science & Engineering

 - A minimum of three graduate-level technical elective courses (9 units) in mathematics or any science or engineering department, to reach a total of at least 36 academic credit units

-- A maximum of 3 units of IMSE 505 Material Science Journal Club will be permitted toward this requirement.
+- A maximum of 3 units of IMSE Journal Club will be permitted toward this requirement.

-- Any 400-level courses not included on the preapproved list of Materials Science & Engineering electives must be approved by the Graduate Studies Committee.
+- Any 4000-level courses not included on the preapproved list of Materials Science & Engineering electives must be approved by the Graduate Studies Committee.

-- A maximum of 12 units of 400-level courses may be applied toward the required 36 academic credit units.
-Undergraduate-only courses (below the 400 level) are generally not permitted and may not be used to fulfill this requirement.
+- A maximum of 12 units of 4000-level courses may be applied toward the required 36 academic credit units.
+Undergraduate-only courses (below the 4000 level) are generally not permitted and may not be used to fulfill this requirement.

-- IMSE 501 IMSE Graduate Seminar every semester of full-time enrollment
+- IMSE Graduate Seminar (IMSE 8997) every semester of full-time enrollment

-- 18 to 36 units of IMSE 600 Doctoral Research (Students must identify an IMSE faculty member willing and able to support their dissertation research on a materials-related topic.)
+- 18 to 36 units of Doctoral Research (IMSE 8998) (Students must identify an IMSE faculty member willing and able to support their dissertation research on a materials-related topic.)

 Additional program requirements include the following:

-- Successfully complete teaching requirements by the end of the third year:
+- Successfully complete MTE requirements by the end of the third year.

 Failure to meet these requirements will result in dismissal from the program.